What is a Whistleblower?

 Sometimes, people working in big business learn about unfair or deceptive practices.
 Examples of fraudulent practices include “cooking the books,” shareholder fraud, lying on tax returns or the production of potentially dangerous or mislabeled products.

 “Whistleblowing” refers to an employee that exposes illegal or unethical activity at their workplace, either private or public.
-A whistleblower can bring forth accusations internally within their company or externally by contacting an outside third party.
-A whistleblower can reach out to law enforcement, the media or the government regarding the allegations.
+A “whistleblower” can bring forth accusations internally within their company or externally by contacting an outside third party.
+They can reach out to law enforcement, the media, a lawyer or the government regarding the allegations.

 “Whistleblowers” Are Protected